ColasNahaboo/cgibashopts/README.md

   - **-n** can be given to ignore and discard any requests to upload files.
 This is recommended if you do not expect files to be uploaded, as it can save some computing load if some attacker try to upload fake files, but not mandatory.
 It also does not defines the variable `$CGIBASHOPTS_DIR` nor the function `cgibashopts_clean`, and do not use trap. **Note:** This is only available in versions 3 and above.
 Example of use : `. cgibashopts -n`
 - The variable `CGIBASHOPTS_VERSION` holds the version number (an integer) of the cgibashopts libray used, versions being listed at the end of this page in *History of changes*..
 - Misc goodies:
+  - Two handy bash functions are provided:
-  - A bash function `urldecode` is provided that takes a string in parameter and outputs its decoded version, transforming `+` in spaces and `%XX` in the character of hexadecimal ascii code XX (e.g %41 becomes A), and removing carriage returns
+    - `urldecode` that takes a string in parameter and outputs its decoded version, transforming `+` in spaces and `%XX` in the character of hexadecimal ascii code XX (e.g %41 becomes A), and removing carriage returns.
+    - `urlencode` that performs the reverse operation.
+Both are faster than the binary linux commands.
   - two variables `$nl` and `$cr` hold a newline and a carriage return character
   - An alternate way to get the variables values is via the `param` function.
 This is just a convenience function compatible with [bashlib](http://bashlib.sourceforge.net/) for people (or scripts) used to it.
     - `param` without argument outputs the value of `FORMS`